 Why Choose Aire Velo for Bottom Bracket Bearing Kits?

 The team here have been providing customers with ball bearings, headsets and bottom bracket bearing kits for a number of years now.
 We are known throughout the industry for the wide range of products we sell at affordable prices, what’s more we take great pride in providing customers with a 5* rated service.
 From our easy to use online shop to fast delivery, we have your needs covered.
-Whether you are looking to replace your bottom bracket immediately, or simply want a spare at home, you are sure to find what you are looking for when you choose to buy from Aire Velo.
+Whether you are looking to replace and fit your bottom bracket immediately, or simply want a spare at home, you are sure to find what you are looking for when you choose to buy from Aire Velo.
 At Aire Velo Bearings we stock and supply a wide range of bottom bracket bearings in different types and sizes, we are also confident that we have the bicycle bearings that you need to meet your requirements.
 Take a look at some of the reasons below why we think that you should make us your first choice for bottom bracket bearings.

 - Come in a large range of bearing types and sizes.